Africa calls Trump racist after 'shithole' remark

 “Trump has always been a racist, only a racist can use such foul language,” said Nancy Mulenga, a student at the University of Zambia.
 Robert Chiponda, a communications consultant in Lusaka, said he never took Trump seriously.

-“As someone from South Shithole, Trevor is deeply offended by the president’s remarks,” U.S. television program The Daily Show wrote on Twitter, referring to its South Africa-born host Trevor Noah.
+“As someone from South Shithole, Trevor is deeply offended by the president’s remarks,” U.S. television programme The Daily Show wrote on Twitter, referring to its South Africa-born host Trevor Noah.

 Reporting by Ed Stoddard in East London, Chris Mfula in Lusaka and Stephanie Nebehay in Geneva; Writing by Alexander Winning in Johannesburg; Editing by Richard Balmforth